(1).png)

 What is Speech to Text and How Does It Work?

-Speech to text (also called voice to text or speech recognition) is a technology that converts your spoken words into written text.
+At its core, Speech to Text (also known as voice recognition or ASR) is technology that instantly converts your spoken words into written text.

-Step 1: Your device's microphone captures your voice as sound waves.
+- Step 1: The Capture.
+Your device's microphone picks up your voice and converts physical sound waves into digital signals.

 Why Should You Use Speech to Text Apps?